Benny Parsons: Broadcasting career

 Parsons began announcing as a pit reporter in the 1980s on ESPN and TBS while he was still racing part-time.
 After permanently retiring from racing in 1988, Parsons became a broadcaster - first on ESPN, and then with NBC and TNT in 2001.
 He received an ESPN Emmy in 1996, and the ACE Award in 1989.
 He appears in the videogames NASCAR '99, NASCAR 2000, and NASCAR 2001 as a commentator as well as an unlockable legend (he was only featured in NASCAR 2001 as an announcer).
 He later appeared in NASCAR Rumble as a legend in the game as well as NASCAR Thunder 2002, NASCAR Thunder 2003, and NASCAR Thunder 2004 as an unlockable driver and featured the game in NBC and TNT telecasts where Parsons did EA Sports Thunder Motion where he took viewers on a virtual ride of each track.

 Parsons co-hosted coverage of Winston Cup Qualifying on North Carolina radio station WFMX with Mark Garrow in the early '90s.
 He continued to co-host a radio program called "Fast Talk" on Performance Racing Network (PRN) with Doug Rice until his death (he was replaced by an alternating host).
 He also had a podcast available on iTunes, in conjunction with CNN called The CNN Radio Racing Report with Benny Parsons.

 Parsons appeared as himself in the 1995 children's video "NASCAR For Kids - A Day At The Races,” acting as the host.

-In 2005, Parsons made a cameo appearance as himself in the movie Herbie: Fully Loaded.n 2006, he again appeared as himself in Talladega Nights: The Ballad of Ricky Bobby.
+In 2005, Parsons made a cameo appearance as himself in the movie Herbie: Fully Loaded.
+In 2006, he again appeared as himself in Talladega Nights: The Ballad of Ricky Bobby.

 Parsons hosted the Golf Channel program The Big Break: NASCAR Edition, with Brian Hammons in 2005, a celebrity version of the golf program where an entire season's worth of challenges were done in one day.
 Dale Jarrett, Jamie McMurray, Elliott Sadler, Rusty Wallace and Michael Waltrip competed in the celebrity special.

 Personal life

 Parsons married twice, with his first wife Connie they had two sons Kevin and Keith and married until Connie's death in June 1991.
 Parsons married Terri but they would not have kids together.

 Kevin Parsons played golf with the Gardner-Webb Runnin' Bulldogs NCAA program, and now serves as the Vice President of Instruction at Richmond Community College, where he and his wife Kim are both instructors.
 Keith Parsons covered basketball for the Associated Press in the 1990's, and later had a career in finance.
-He currently teaches in Anson County Schools, and al.so serves as the head golf coach.
+He currently teaches in Anson County Schools, and also serves as the head golf coach.